-Faculty: The Arts (continued) Year 10

-Subject: Media Arts

-Length of Course: 1 Semester

-Pre-Requisites: N/A

-Course Leads to: Any SACE Stage 1 Visual Arts Course.

-Media Arts is the use of communication technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media to create representations of the world and tell stories.
-Media Arts connects audiences, purposes and ideas exploring concepts and viewpoints through the creative use of materials and technologies.

-Students will learn to plan and create Media Arts works in a range of forms and contexts and for a range of purposes.
-They select and apply codes, conventions and techniques to create representations in order to position, manipulate or influence audiences.

-Students evaluate Media Arts works and analyse the use of codes and conventions, using Media Arts terminology.
-They compare and challenge representations in a range of Media Arts works.
-Students will describe ways Media Arts works express individual and community identity and fulfil range of purposes.
+Faculty: The Arts (continued) Year 10 Subject: Media Arts Length of Course: 1 Semester Pre-Requisites: N/A Course Leads to: Any SACE Stage 1 Visual Arts Course.
+Focus of Study: create representation e of communication technologies such as television, film, video, newspapers, radio, vid ons of the world and tell stories.
+Media Arts connects audiences, purposes and ideas ex erials and technologies. to plan and create Media Arts works in a range of forms and contexts and for a range of chiques to create representations in order to position, manipulate or influence audien Nedia Arts works and analyse the use of codes and conventions, using Media Arts termi range of Media Arts works.
+Students will describe ways Media Arts works express indi • • • • Subject: Music Performance Length of Course: 1 Semester Pre-Requisites: Students must be proficient at an Instrument.

-Subject: Music Performance

-Length of Course: 1 Semester

-Pre-Requisites: Students must be proficient at an Instrument.
 Students will be required to perform In various situations to audiences.

-Course Leads to: Stage 1 Music Experience

-This course is designed to focus on developing the performance aspects of music, Students learn to play, rehearse and perform with their instrument; in ensemble and solo situations.
-Music performance allows students to experience the following opportunities:

-- Ensemble performance (playing as part of large and small groups) - Solo Performance (playing as an individual) - Music reading (students will be required to follow set pieces) - Public Performance (students will be required to perform in various situations to audiences)

-Subject: Specialist Music A and B

-Length of Course: Whole Year

-Pre-Requisites: Satisfactory Pass in Year 9 Music B.

-Students Must Attend Weekly Instrumental Lessons Either Through The School Or Privately.

-Course Leads to: SACE Stage 1 Music A

-This course furthers the student's ability to read, write, play and appreciate music.
-Emphasis is placed on:

-- Solo Performance (improving confidence in playing for an audience) - Class and small ensembles (improving skills in working, rehearsing and performing as a member of both a small and large group)
+Course Leads to: Stage 1 Music Experience Focus of Study: This course is design ned to focus on developing the performance aspects of music, Students learn to play, residuations.
+Music performance allows students to experience the following opportuniti • Ense mble performance (playing as part of large and small groups) Performance (playing as an individual) c reading (students will be required to follow set pieces) c Performance (students will be required to perform in various situations to audiences) Subject: Specialist Music A and B ength of Course: Whole Year Pre-Requisites: Satisfactory Pass in Year 9 Music B. Students Must Attend Weekly Instrumental Lessons Either Through The School Or Privately.
+Course Leads to: SACE Stage 1 Music A Focus of Study: This course furthers the student's ability to read, write, play and appreciate music.
+Emphasis is placed on: Solo Perfo ormance (improving confidence in playing for an audience) Class and small ensembles (improving skills in working, rehearsing and performing as a member of of both a small and large group) ontext (researching the development of music throughout history) eory (builds on theory concepts covered in Year 9, including aural, listening and analysis SKIIIS)

-- Music in context (researching the development of music throughout history) - Music Theory (builds on theory concepts covered in Year 9, including aural, listening and analysis skills) - Music Technology (developing skills in using music software in composing tasks) - Composition (used throughout the semester as a learning tool)
+- Music Technology (developing skills in using music software in composing tasks) - Composition (used throughout the semester as a learning tool)